 High lying comfort

--before pitching your tent, open mat first as it takes a while to inflate
+-before pitching your tent, unpack the sleeping pad first as it takes a while to inflate

--careful when inflating by mouth with frost, moisture in the breath may cause ice crystals that damage the foam
+-careful when inflating by mouth with frost, moisture in your breath may cause ice crystals that damage the foam

 -on long trips or remote, have a repair kit with you or even a spare pad in the group